duckietown/mooc-exercises/planning/README.md

 * `min_linear_velocity_m_s` and `max_linear_velocity_m_s` give the interval of linear velocity allowed in the x direction (in m/s).
 * `max_angular_velocity_deg_s` is the maximum turning rate (in deg/s)
 * `max_curvature` is the maximum curvature allowed.
-Example: if `max_curvature` is 4, it means that the smallest circle that the robot can trace is 1/4 = 0.25 m.
+Example: if `max_curvature` is 4, it means that the radius of the smallest circle that the robot can trace is 1/4 = 0.25 m.

 Tolerances: